elm/compiler/README.md

 ----------------------------

 Download the [Haskell Platform](http://hackage.haskell.org/platform/).
 This will give you access to the Haskell compiler (needed to build Elm) and Haskell's package distribution system (to make installation of Elm easier).
-Elm works best with version 7.4 of the Haskell compiler (i.e. GHC 7.4)
+Elm works best with version 7.4 of the Haskell compiler (i.e. GHC 7.4).

+#### Installing the compiler and server

-Once installed (even if it already was), you must update your listing of Haskell packages with:
+Once the Haskell Platform is installed (even if it already was), you must update your listing of packages with:

     cabal update